What you need to know about extended unemployment benefits in 2026 — plus actionable steps if your benefits run out.

 📌 Key Takeaways

-However, the Extended Benefits (EB) program—a permanent federal-state program—can provide up to 13 or 20 additional weeks of unemployment benefits in states where unemployment rates are high enough to trigger the program.
-As of the latest DOL EB Trigger Notice (December 29, 2025), no state was triggered “on” for Extended Benefits as of the reference period ending December 13, 2025.
+However, the Extended Benefits (EB) program — a permanent federal-state program — can provide up to 13 or 20 additional weeks of unemployment benefits in states where unemployment rates are high enough to trigger the program.
+As of the latest available DOL EB Trigger Notice, no state was triggered “on” for Extended Benefits.

-This guide will walk you through everything you need to know about unemployment extensions in 2026, including how EB works, what to do if your benefits run out, how to check your remaining balance, and where to find help.
+This guide walks you through everything you need to know about unemployment extensions in 2026, including how EB works, what to do if your benefits run out, how to check your remaining balance, and where to find help.

 1. Federal Unemployment Extensions in 2026: Current Status

-The United States unemployment insurance (UI) system is a federal-state partnership.
+The U.S. unemployment insurance (UI) system is a federal-state partnership.
 Each state administers its own unemployment program, which typically provides 12 to 26 weeks of benefits to eligible workers who lose their jobs through no fault of their own.

 When unemployment rates rise significantly, additional weeks of benefits may become available through the Extended Benefits (EB) program.